ww-tech/lasso/README.md

 The `Store` is where a screen's decisions are made, and is the source of truth for the screen's `State`.
 A `Store` is responsible for:

-- all busniess logic for the screen
+- all business logic for the screen
 - responding to `Actions` (i.e. events sent from the `View`)
 - updates to the screen's `State`